wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-manage-calls-using-auto-attendants/includes/3-plan-and-design-auto-attendants.md

 ## Assess the business need

-The first stage of auto attendant planning, is to assess the business requirements.
+The first stage of auto attendant planning is to assess the business requirements.
 Complete the following steps:

 ### Who are the people in the business?